alegermer/StarIt/README.md

 * We could compile this to binary with GraalVM (PicoCLI also supports it), in this way we would get a very small and efficient binary to run our software (even though OS specific).
-* More OO design could be applied (getting the File vs Resource approaches addressed as class hierarchy on top of the bas parser class for example), extending test cases and reviewing requirements for the system.
+* More OO design could be applied (getting the File vs Resource approaches addressed as class hierarchy on top of the base parser class for example), extending test cases and reviewing requirements for the system.
 * Introduce more features and options for parsing, some ideas would be: total ranking among Categories, least favorite things.